the-vampiire/apollo-server-boilerplate/README.md

 - add and export your database models in `src/db/models`
 - customize the API `context` in `src/index.js` but do not modify anything else (it is all wired up)
 - override eslint rules in `package.json` `eslintConfig.rules` section
+- customize the logger see options at [@vampiire/node-logger](https://www.npmjs.com/package/@vampiire/node-logger)